Top 8 Sites to See on an Arches National Park Tour

 3. Balanced Rock

-From the Ground: there is an easy loop hike on a partially paved trail that will take you right up to, and around- the iconic Balanced Rock!
-At only 0.3 miles roundtrip and less than 50 feet of elevation gain, most people can complete this short trek with ease.
-A hike along Balanced Rock Trail will also offer you views of the Windows portion of Arches National Park.
+From the Ground: An easy loop hike on a partially paved trail brings you up close to Balanced Rock, allowing you to circle around this incredible formation.
+At just 0.3 miles round-trip with minimal elevation gain, most visitors can complete this short trek easily.
+The trail also offers views of the Windows area of Arches National Park.

-From the Air: beholding the infamous Balanced Rock is one thing from the hiking trail and a totally different experience from the air.
-Out of the airplane window, you can truly appreciate the size and magnitude of this otherworldly rock formation.
-Once you see Balanced Rock from a plane, you won’t want to put your camera down!
+From the Air: Seeing Balanced Rock from the ground is impressive, but from the air, it’s an entirely different experience.
+From your airplane window, you can fully appreciate the immense size and unique shape of this otherworldly rock formation.
+Once you see it from above, you won’t want to put your camera down!

 Balanced rock during arches park hike